Lucero Olio Novello 500 ml

 The photos of olives and fresh oils in the mills shown are from the Williams 160 orchard and Lucero Olive Mill a few years ago and are for inspirational purposes for representation.
 Despite what our instincts tell us, there is not a direct correlation between olive oil color and flavor.
 I've illustrated two oils, thick and fresh from the mill from harvests past, and although wildly different in color, both were very bright, highly aromatic and pungent oils.

 The photos of bread feature a freshly baked country loaf from a friend.
-Read about the Quest for Bread in our collection of stories and serving ideas section "Convivial Conversation".
+Read about the Quest for Bread in our collection of stories and serving ideas in our "News & Information" area.

 Choose options